carmentubbesing/Shrubs-Seedlings/README.md

 Summary
 =======

 This repository holds the code for analyzing Carmen's summer 2016 shrub and seedling measurements.
-The data being analyzed is located in Stephens lab dropbox -&gt; SORTIE -&gt; Shrubs\_Summer16 -&gt; Shrubs2016\_Completed\_Data\_and\_Photos
+The data being analyzed is located in Stephens lab dropbox -&gt; SORTIE -&gt; Shrubs\_Summer16 -&gt; Shrubs2016\_Completed\_Data\_and\_Photos.

+It also includes analysis of Welch regen data and Last Chance regen data as it relates to parameterizing SORTIE.

 Variables
 =========